 - It is important to check the campaigns before taking them live.
 Therefore, you should always keep an identical test environment that resembles your original website for testing purposes.

-- After launching and checking, immediately take screenshots and share with the advertiser or agency.
+- After launching and checking, immediately take screenshots and share them with the advertiser or agency.
 Also, act proactively in figuring out the ups and downs of the campaigns and share with the advertiser or agency for optimization suggestions.

 - Always test third-party tags and then serve them.

-- Always set up campaigns in full-detail.
+- Always set up campaigns in full detail.
 It is not a good idea to go for shortcuts such as grouping orders and impressions as they increase the chances of mishaps and affect the overall performance.

 - Work with the advertiser/agency as an equal partner rather than working for them.
-Suggest them your inputs proactively in case of under delivery.
+Suggest them your inputs proactively in case of under-delivery.

-Ad trafficking refers to a process of creating ad campaigns from technical aspects such as setting up links for tracking, ensuring placement of ads, collecting and using creatives, etc. In order to perform ad trafficking, an ad server or advertising platform is used.
+Ad trafficking refers to creating ad campaigns from technical aspects such as setting up links for tracking, ensuring placement of ads, collecting and using creatives, etc. To perform ad trafficking, an ad server or advertising platform is used.
 The process isn’t limited to any particular format here.